johnhckuo/Insurance-Smart-Contract/README.md

 # Insurance-Smart-Contract
-The insurance application built on top of Ethereum
+The insurance application built on top of Ethereum  using Truffle